jasp-stats/jaspDescriptives/inst/help/Descriptives.md

   - If the variables contain an uneven amount of levels, the middle level is displayed as a grey block in the middle of the stacked bar with its percentage contribution on top.
 - Available font sizes: normal, small, medium, large.

-#### Pareto plots
+#### Density plots
-- Displays the counts of each factor/level within the variable in a descending order.
-The y-axis represents the frequency (counts as grey bars) of each factor/level, the x-axis represents the factors/levels of the variable in an ordered sequence.
+- Diplays the distribution of a numeric variable.
+If other nominal or ordinal variables are included, different distributions representing different values of the other variable are displayed in the same plot.
-- By default, a cumulative line is drawn indicating the proportional contribution of each factor.
-A second vertical axis to the right side of the graph scales with this cumulative line and represents percentages to enable the description of the cumulative line.
+- The y-axis represents the probability density for the kernel density estimation (probability per unit on the x-axis), the x-axis represents the variables used.
-- If "Pareto rule" is enabled, the two new lines enable a more precise assessment of factor/level contribution to the overall contribution (in percent) by using different input numbers.
+- Appearance can be manipulated by adjusting color palette and transparency.

 #### Frequency Tables (nominal and ordinal variables)
 - Displays a frequency table for each variable.